pjf/idonethis-perl/README.md

 ## Using this module

-This implements a simple Perl front-end for the L<http://idonethis.com/> website.
+This implements a simple Perl front-end for the http://idonethis.com/ website.

 See L<http://privacygeek.blogspot.com.au/2013/02/reimplementing-idonethis-memory-service.html>
 for an article on why this is useful and how to use its features.

-This code can be found released on the CPAN as C<WebService::Idonethis>.
+This code can be found released on the CPAN as `WebService::Idonethis`.
 The latest stable release can be installed with:

     cpanm WebService::Idonethis